 The United States does not use the metric system—it uses the United States Customary System.

 Length is measured by the inch, foot, yard, and mile.
 Fluids are measured in pints, quarts, and gallons.
 The temperature is measured in degrees Fahrenheit, while pounds and ounces are used for weight.

 International students are able to choose from the same residence halls as American students.
 The Office of Housing and Residence Life page has more information about residence life and the six residence halls at Keuka College.
 Keuka College requires all students to live on campus to get the most out of your college life experience.

 There are four breaks (vacation/holiday periods) throughout the College year:

 - Thanksgiving Break

 - Winter Break

 - Spring Break

 Keuka College is closed during designated break periods.
-International students often make friends quickly and tend to go home with them for the holidays to share in the American culture and traditions.
-In certain situations, students are permitted to stay on campus during october and spring breaks for a small fee.
+International students can request to stay on campus using the process outlined by the Office of Housing and Residence Life a few weeks before the break begins.
+Many international students often make American friends and tend to go home with them for the holidays to share in the American culture and traditions.

 Transporting Your Belongings